 As a student, schools and school districts are responsible for providing services and supports.

-As an adult, the young person must demonstrate self-advocacy by actively requesting those same services and supports.
+As an adult, the young person must demonstrate self-advocacy by actively requesting those same services and supports for themself.